-Finance expense comprises interest expense on bank indebtedness and the convertible debenture, and accretion of the discount on the decommissioning liability and convertible debenture.
+Finance expense comprises interest expense on bank indebtedness and accretion of the discount on the decommissioning liability.

 (i) Income tax

 Income tax expense or recovery comprises current and deferred income tax.
 Income tax expense or recovery is recognized in income or loss except to the extent that it relates to items recognized directly in shareholders' equity.